 When people think about Beverly Hills, they may picture beautiful people driving expensive cars down Rodeo Drive.
 Hollywood’s rich and famous live, work and play in the area.
 Tourists come from around the world to get a peek into the lavish Beverly Hills lifestyle.
-But Beverly Hills has a lot to offer even if for those who don’t make movies for a living.
-It’s surprisingly a very family friendly neighborhood, with something for everyone in the family to enjoy.
+Beverly Hills has a lot to offer, even if for those who don’t make movies for a living.
+It’s surprisingly a very family-friendly neighborhood, with something for everyone in the family to enjoy.

 This star-studded city is located in Los Angelas County, bordered by Bel-Air and to the east by West Hollywood.
-Beverly Hills is part of the trifecta known as the Platinum Triangle, which includes neighboring cities of Holmby Hills and Bel-Air.
+The neighborhood is part of the trifecta known as the Platinum Triangle, which includes neighboring cities of Holmby Hills and Bel-Air.

-One of the number one reasons people come to Beverly Hills is for the high-end shopping.
+One of the number one reasons people come to Beverly Hills is for high-end shopping.
 Rodeo Drive is a two-mile strip of road that features some of the most upscale boutiques in the world.
-Luxury shops like Gucci, Armani, Tiffany, and Harry Winston have shoppers dropping major bucks on a daily basis.
+Luxury shops like Gucci, Armani, Tiffany, and Harry Winston have shoppers dropping major bucks daily.
 On the more practical side, grocery stores (because even the rich and famous have to eat) and other everyday conveniences are in the local area as well.
 It’s easy to get to coffee shops, beauty salons, banks, and medical offices from almost anywhere in the city.

-One of the most popular ways to get around the city is by having a private driver, but Beverly Hills offers many different transportation options.
+One of the most popular ways to get around the city is by having a private driver, but the neighborhood offers many different transportation options.
 Beverly Hills is an extremely pedestrian-friendly city, and locals enjoy walking and biking throughout the city.
-Most locals own their own cars (or four) and navigating the city is similar to any big metro area.
-Parking in Beverly Hills is a challenge, but there are multiple parking garages in the downtown area.
+Most locals own their cars (or four), and navigating the city is similar to any big metro area.
+Parking in the area can be a challenge, but there are multiple parking garages in the downtown area.

-Beverly Hills offers some of the most luxurious real estates in the country.
+The neighborhood offers, some of the most luxurious real estate in the country.
 With an average price tag of $3M, these sprawling mansions define what it means to live the celebrity lifestyle.
 The median rent price in Beverly Hills is $11,000 for a one-bedroom apartment.